liteseed/documentation/src/content/docs/core-concepts/network-of-bundlers.md

 ---
-title: A Network of Bundlers
+title: A Network of bundlers
 description: A decentralized network of bundlers powered by AO.
 ---